 Our commitment to accuracy in torque measurement created the first power tool tester.
 That tester captured the inertial element so crucial in power tool testing.

 We were the first American company to use the microprocessor in torque tool calibration equipment.

 We are the only company that wirelessly connects mechanical click, digital, and pneumatic tool verification to one process control/monitor.

 Please see our torque-based knowledge on Error Proofing.

-Sturtevant Richmont tools are proudly made in Carol Stream Illinois by highly capable hands.
+Sturtevant Richmont tools are proudly made in Carol Stream Illinois by highly capable and dedicated hands.